mattlean/lean-js-app-starter/docs/developing-with-docker.md

 TODO:
 If an issue occurs with the dev environment, there's a good chance you may need to know your way around Docker to debug and fix the issue.

-**There is a slow down to development-related processes like compile times, linting, and type checking.**
+**There can be a slow down to development-related processes like compile times, linting, and type checking.**
 TODO:
 Because Docker is limited to a subset of your host computer's resources, it is inherently weaker in power which means processes like webpack, Babel, ESLint, TypeScript, and pretty much everything will run slower when compared to them running natively.
 This can vary depending on the performance of your computer, but some people really care to make sure their dev environment behaves as fast as possible whereas some people are willing to take the trade-off as the reduction in complexity around service and dependency maintenance is worth it.